-- Identify any areas where the NABERS Rules, Rulings, processes and procedures are being consistently misapplied, misunderstood, or overlooked; - Examine the causes and impacts of errors found to enable improvements to be made to the NABERS training materials, NABERS Rules, Rulings, processes and procedures, and communication platforms; - Ensure that Assessors who are found to have an insufficient, poor or incorrect knowledge of the NABERS Rules, Rulings, processes and procedures are made aware of their errors and are retrained where necessary; and - Ensure that Assessors who are relying on insufficient or non-existent documentation in their ratings, rating buildings that are not legitimately able to be rated or, in extreme cases, are deliberately falsifying ratings, are held to account.
+- Examine the causes and impacts of errors found to enable improvements to the NABERS program to address these issues across all ratings and with all assessors.
+This includes improvements to including auditing, training, Rules, Rulings, technology, processes, procedures, and communication platforms. - Ensure that Assessors who are found to have an insufficient, poor or incorrect knowledge of the NABERS Rules, Rulings, processes and procedures are made aware of their errors and are retrained where necessary; and - Ensure that Assessors who are relying on insufficient or non-existent documentation in their ratings, rating buildings that are not legitimately able to be rated or, in extreme cases, are deliberately falsifying ratings, are held to account.